2025 Taiwan Lantern Festival: Pingxi, Taipei, Taoyuan & Other Events

 Baiming temple procession on Matsu Islands (image by Alberthsieh is licensed under CC BY-NC 2.0.)

-Last but not least, the Matsu Islands (which are near the coast of China) host a Lunar New Year event called Baiming (擺暝) on the same night as the Lantern Festival.
+Last but not least, the Matsu Islands (see my Matsu Islands travel guide) host a Lunar New Year event called Baiming (擺暝) on the same night as the Lantern Festival.

 Baiming is a word in the Hokkien language referring to temple carnivals/procession.
 For this one, the locals will parade deities to the various villages and temples around the island, to ward off evil spirits, ask for protection, and so on.
 The festival lasts for several days and culminates on Lantern Festival.